jamii/jamii.github.com/_drafts/qnd-review-of-ppig-1989-2016.markdown

 [An empirical investigation of code completion usage by professional software developers](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Marasoiu.pdf)

+6 devs, first given programming task and then later asked to narrate the recording.
+Code completion used for checking method names, api exploration, catching bugs (eg if completion list looks wrong, look for bugs in code leading up this line).

 [Analysing Java Identifier Names in the Wild](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Butler.pdf)

+Mining names in 60 java projects.
+Not sure what the point is.

 [Confidence, command, complexity: metamodels for structured interaction with machine intelligence](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Sarkar-2.pdf)

+Properties that need to be exposed in end-user machine learning tools.
+How sure is the answer, how well does the program understand the domain, how complex was the method used to arrive at the answer.

 [Evaluation of Mental Workload and Familiarity in Human Computer Interaction with Integrated Development Environments using Single-Channel EEG](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Rostami.pdf)

+Using EEG to measure cognitive load.
+Not clear how useful it is compared to just asking.

 [Harmonious Authorship from Different Representations](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Basman.pdf)

+Describes a programming model meant to allow many different editing representations.
+Without either examples or formal specs it's hard to understand how it's intended to work.

 [Improving Readability of Automatically Generated Unit Tests](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Daka.pdf)

+Trains a readability model for tests.
+Outperforms generic readability models.
+Develop optimization process that produces average readability improvement of 1.9%.

 [Intuitive NUIs for Speech Editing of Structured Content](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Isaac.pdf)

+Proposed redesign of speech-controlled tool for writing math formulae (which is a weird idea in the first place - even between humans face-to-face there is a still a preference for writing formulae).

 [Tales from the Workshops: A sequence of vignettes, episodes, observations, and reflections on many years of trying to teach people programming](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Winder.pdf)

+Hard to find small problems - even experienced programmers can't do as much as they think in 40 min class.

+Adults struggle to learn because afraid of / unwilling to make mistakes.

 [The construction of knowledge of basic algorithms and data structures by novice learners](http://www.ppig.org/sites/default/files/2015-PPIG-26th-daRosa.pdf)

+Again, where is the content.

 [The dream of a lifetime: an opportunity to shape how our children learn computing](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Peyton.pdf)

+Ideas > tech.
+Computational thinking > programming.
+Progress in new UK curriculum.

 [The impact of syntax colouring on program comprehension](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Sarkar.pdf)

+10 subjects under eye-tracker.
+Mental execution task.
+Syntax highlighting reduces completion time.
+Stats are a bit suspect.

+Notably, under syntax highlighting there are much fewer fixations on keywords.
+(Maybe colour enables peripheral vision?)

 [The impact of Syntax Highlighting in Sonic Pi](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Dimitri.pdf)

+10 subjects.
+Writing and debugging tasks.
+Significantly faster completion with syntax highlighting (looks like ~25% faster, weird lack of numbers in this section).
+Programming and musical experience have no significant effect.

 [Understanding code quality for introductory courses](http://www.ppig.org/sites/default/files/2015-PPIG-26th-Stegeman.pdf)

+How to teach students about quality of code.
+Not much here yet, all looking forward to future work.